awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_behavior.md

 # GuardDuty Behavior Finding Types<a name="guardduty_behavior"></a>

+This section covers the active Behavior threat purpose finding types\.
+For information about important changes to the GuardDuty finding types, including newly added or retired finding types, see [Document History for Amazon GuardDuty](doc-history.md)\.

 **Important**
-For information about important changes to the GuardDuty finding types, including newly added or retired finding types, see [Document History for Amazon GuardDuty](doc-history.md)\.
+The default severity value of a finding type is subject to change based on various criteria when the finding is generated\.

 **Topics**
 + [Behavior:EC2/NetworkPortUnusual](#behavior3)
 + [Behavior:EC2/TrafficVolumeUnusual](#behavior4)

 ## Behavior:EC2/NetworkPortUnusual<a name="behavior3"></a>

+### Default severity: Medium<a name="behavior3_severity"></a>

 ### Finding description<a name="behavior3_description"></a>